portal22/giiftcardproject/giftcards/README.md

 * Document your reasoning
 * Build something that works, even when the original specifications feel like they were written in a foreign language

-This isn't just a coding assignment.
+This isn't just coding.
 This is learning to be resourceful, to ask the right questions of yourself, and to transform unclear requirements into working solutions.
 Embrace the uncertainty—it's where real learning happens.

-We aren't heartless.
-Two of our very best engineers, Justin Cappos (JAC) and Brendan Dolan-Gavitt (BDG) have read through the code already and started making comments.
+We have read through the code already and started making comments.
 Then, saw the disaster and bolted.
 It's a mess.
 We've tried to annotate a few places that look suspicious, but there's no doubt that there are many bugs lurking in this code.
 Make no mistake, this is *not* an example of C code that you want to imitate.